How Texas' plan to arrest and deport migrants for illegal entry would work

-McALLEN, Texas (AP) — A law that would allow Texas to arrest and deport migrants suspected of illegally entering the U.S. is back on hold while a federal appeals court considers it.
+McALLEN, Texas (AP) — A Texas law that would allow the state to arrest and deport people who enter the U.S. illegally is on hold for now while a federal appeals court considers it.

-The 5th U.S. Circuit Court of Appeals late Tuesday issued an order preventing its enforcement, just hours after the Supreme Court allowed the strict new immigration law to take effect.
+The U.S. Supreme Court allowed the law to take effect for hours Tuesday before the 5th Circuit issued an order preventing its enforcement.

-The Justice Department is challenging the law, saying Texas is overstepping the federal government's immigration authority.
+The Justice Department says Texas is overstepping the federal government's immigration authority.
 Texas argues it has a right to take action over what the governor has described as an “invasion” of migrants on the border.

 Here's what to know: